-We have reviewed your draft report entitled Financial Audit: The Department of Transportation's Fiscal Year 2004 Management Representation Letter on Its Financial Statements dated April 4, 2005.
+We are in receipt of your draft report entitled Financial Audit: The Department of Education's Fiscal Year 2004 Management Representation Letter on Its Financial Statements.
+We appreciate the opportunity to review the report and provide comment before the report is issued in final form.